cfragoas/SatLink/README.md

 SatCalc is a python based application that runs speciffic satellite downlink calcullations.
 It has a GUI and his main functions are:

   - Atmospheric attenuation calcullation (via [itur])
-  - Single and multi-point avaiability calcullation (input and output csv file)
+  - Single and multi-point downlink avaiability calcullation (input and output csv file)
   - Save and load parameters for satellites, ground stations and reception characteristics
   - Totally free !!!